Changing Lives for the Better, Forever

 Big Meets Little

-Big Brothers Big Sisters targets the children who need us most, including those living in single parent homes, growing up in poverty and coping with parental incarceration in central Arizona.
+Big Brothers Big Sisters targets the children who need us most, including those living in single parent homes, growing up in poverty and coping with parental incarceration in Central Arizona.
 Starting something begins with finding a great match between a Big (a volunteer and mentor) and a Little.
 Making these matches, and performing all the background work involved with them, is possible because of donations from people like you.
-It's also why we're able to offer such a wide variety of programs that pair children, ages 6 to 18, with role models in one-to-one relationships.
+It's also why we're able to offer a variety of programs that pair children, ages 6 to 18, with role models in one-to-one relationships.

-How a Big becomes a Big—and a Little, a Little.
+How a Big becomes a Big and a Little, a Little

 What's a Big and Little to do?